Mikestriken/GitCAD/plan.md

 	- [x] Check if `require-lock-to-modify-FreeCAD-files` is true
 		- [x] Cancel push if in any commits being pushed, user doesn't have lock on .lockfile for dir with modifications.

+- [ ] Git Aliases:
 	- [ ] To lock, use lock.sh path/to/file.FCStd | path/to/.lockfile:
 		- [ ] Set git lfs lock appropriate _FCStd directory .lockfile
 		- [ ] mark .FCStd file as writable
 	- [ ] To unlock, use unlock.sh path/to/file.FCStd | path/to/.lockfile:
 		- [ ] Set git lfs unlock appropriate _FCStd directory .lockfile
 		- [ ] mark .FCStd file as readonly
 		- [ ] Warn user if unlocking before changes have been pushed changes
+	- [ ] To use `FCStdFileTool.py`

 - [ ] Verify `Readme.md` is correct